SafeDrug: Dual Molecular Graph Encoders for Recommending Effective and Safe Drug Combinations: The Model

 \subsection{Medication Representation}

 The final medication representation is given by treating the global drug matching vector as attention signals to further adjust the local drug functionality representation.
-We further put a sigmoid function $\sigma_3(\cdot)$ to scale the output,
+We finally use a sigmoid function $\sigma_3(\cdot)$ to scale the output,

 where $\odot$ represents the element-wise product.
 By a threshold value $\delta$, we can achieve the recommended drug combination, i.e., a multi-hot vector $\hat{\mathbf{m}}^{(t)}$, by picking those entries where the value is greater than $\delta$.